adthoughtsglobal/Nova-OS/README.md

 ![image](https://github.com/user-attachments/assets/79dc5d0b-b794-4d44-b5b4-11dfddafa81e)

-NovaOS is a powerful web operating system built for everything.
+NovaOS is a powerful web system built for everything.
 From daily tasks to endless fun, it has you covered.
 A customizable system designed for any device with a browser.
 It offers a fast, secure, and feature-rich experience for gaming and daily tasks, with dynamic personalization and seamless updates.

 # What makes it special?
 - NovaOS is the **completely free**, **mobile supported**, **PWA installable**, **fully local** **web desktop** system.
 It has a fully self-created ecosystem of features and a very unique user experience.

-- NovaOS is the most stable web desktop system, due to its fully local nature and its pure HTML, JS, and CSS codebase.
+- NovaOS is one of the most reliable web systems, thanks to its fully local nature and a codebase built entirely on HTML, JavaScript, and CSS.

-- NovaOS can function **fully offline**[^3], meaning it operates with all its features without needing an internet connection.
-Think of it this way, NovaOS is a fully client-side Web application, that lets you make full web applications that can interact with a **virtual filesystem**, on the go, even offline.
+NovaOS can function fully offline^[3], meaning it operates with all its features without an internet connection.
+Think of it this way: NovaOS is a fully client-side Web application that lets you make full web applications that can interact with a virtual filesystem on the go, even offline.

 - NovaOS can handle locally created web apps in a breeze, SVG icons, powerful settings, massive amounts of detail in each feature and a wide array of default apps to ease your work.